 Pupils at Lord Scudamore have opportunities to share with and hear the ideas of others in each literacy lesson.
 Children are taught to plan, edit and reflect on their writing and they are given weekly opportunities to carry out a long piece of purposeful writing for an audience.

-Our literacy learning starts in Early Years when children learn phonics using Floppy’s Phonics and the THRASS programme.
+Our literacy learning starts in Early Years when children learn phonics using Floppy’s Phonics.
 The children learn how to say and how to spell all the letters of the alphabet, moving onto key sounds.
 In Year 1, every child in England takes the Phonics Screening test in June.

 Presentation of work is important at Lord Scudamore and children are encouraged to take a pride in their work.
-Handwriting is taught through the Penpals system and children practice letter formation at least once a week.
+Handwriting is taught through accurate letter formation moving onto cursive joint children practice letter formation at least once a week.

 Once the children move beyond Early Years, they have sets of spellings to learn and they have regular spelling tests.
 In Years 1 and 2 the spellings are closely linked to the phonics they are learning.

 The children learn grammar in literacy lessons but also in daily, discrete ‘basic skills’ sessions.
 These sessions enable pupils to revise, consolidate and apply grammar knowledge.
-From September 2015 pupils in Year 2 will take a SPAG (spelling and grammar) test.
+Year 2 pupils will take a SPAG (spelling and grammar) test.
 Year 6 pupils also take a SPAG test.
+Children in Year 3 upwards use the Spelling Shed website to learn spellings interactively.

 Underpinning our teaching of writing at Lord Scudamore is the fantastic ‘Talk for Writing’ approach, pioneered by educational consultant, Pie Corbett.
 This process enables children to take part in drama, speaking and listening, and exciting activities as a precursor to writing.
 High quality writing is modelled to children and they plan and edit their writing until they have produced work they can be proud of.
 The ‘Talk for Writing’ approach ensures that we support children and show them how to write; we have high expectations of children and challenge them to do their best; and that children take ownership of their writing and make good progress.